Avatar

 I am a Senior Lecturer at the University of Waikato 2019–now.
 In the past, I have worked for different academic institutions: INF/UFRGS in Brazil 2010–2019, PUC-RS University in Brazil 2008–2009, University of Manchester/BT Labs 2003-2004 in the UK, UNISINOS University in Brazil 1993–2008.

-As demonsrated by my publications, my research has addressed a range of challenges as technology evolved, covering the non-functional properties of performance, security and resilience of networked systems and their underlying protocols.
+My research has addressed a range of challenges as technology evolved, covering the non-functional properties of performance, security and resilience of networked systems and their underlying protocols (see research outputs).
 My key research interest has been on Internet measurements and network security.
 I have regularly contributed to the scientific community by serving in multiple committees.

 I am fortunate to have supervised many bright students.
 Contact me if you are interested, but to be sure I am a good fit for you, please first read my recent work.